 OWL can express all constructs a modeler uses in a Logical Data Model (LDM) and much more:

-• The Ontology modeler can specify property (= LDM attribute and relationship) hierarchies and cardinalities.
+The Ontology modeler can specify property (= LDM attribute and relationship) hierarchies and cardinalities.

-E.g. a registered Investment Advisor must have its form ADV processed and approved by the SEC.
+Primitive Classes (= entities) can be restricted by business rules.
+For example, a registered Investment Advisor must have their form ADV processed and approved by the SEC.

-E.g. We define a class for all Private Funds exempt from SEC registration.
-If anything this would be like a View in the relational database.
+Defined Classes specify conditions for resources to be subsumed.
+For example, we define a class for all Private Funds exempt from SEC registration.
+This would be like a View in the relational database.

-Cascade of Ontology, Logical Data, Taxonomy and Dictionary model.
+Cascade of Ontology, Logical Data, Taxonomy, and Dictionary model.

-• Triple Stores, the databases for RDF approach RDBMS performance.
+Triple Stores, the databases for RDF approach RDBMS performance.

-• The public can query Web Semantic Endpoints in SPARQL, the semantic world equivalent to conventional SQL.
+The public can query Web Semantic Endpoints in SPARQL, the semantic world equivalent to conventional SQL.

 It is time for Finance to catch up!